i2mint/py2store/README.md

 ## Thinking about storage later, if ever

 You have a new project or need to write a new app.
 You'll need to store stuff and read stuff back.
-Stuff: Different kinds of resources that you'll app will need to function.
+Stuff: Different kinds of resources that your app will need to function.
 Some people enjoy thinking of how to optimize that aspect.
 I don't.
 I'll leave it to the experts to do so when the time comes.
-Often though, the time is later, if even the time comes.
+Often though, the time is later, if ever.
+Few proof of concepts and MVPs ever make it to prod.

 So instead, I'd like to just get on with the business logic and write my program.
 So what I need is an easy way to get some minimal storage functionality.
 But when the time comes to optimize, I shouldn't have to change my code, but instead just change the way my DAO does things.
 What I need is py2store.